-President Trump threatens NBC over critical coverage
+Trump threatens NBC, then says it's 'disgusting' press can 'write whatever it wants'

+President Trump told reporters in the Oval Office on Wednesday afternoon that he found it "frankly disgusting the press is able to write whatever it wants to write."

+Asked later whether he believed there "should be limits on what the press should write" -- which would likely conflict with the First Amendment, which guarantees both free expression and a free press -- Trump said, "No. The press should speak more honestly."
+Still, his comment raised eyebrows, especially because it was the latest remark in a string of heightened attacks Trump has leveled against the press in recent days.

-President Trump suggested Wednesday that media companies which report critically on him should be punished by having their television station licenses revoked.
+Just Wednesday morning, Trump had tweeted that media companies which report critically on him should be punished by having their television station licenses revoked.

 In a tweet, the president decried the supposed "fake news coming out of NBC and the Networks."
 He asked, "At what point is it appropriate to challenge their License?
 Bad for country!"